Back to blog

 Residency & Practical Details

-The QRP is particularly attractive for retirees — zero tax on everything with minimum income requirements of $2,000/month.
-Cost of living: $1,200–$2,000/month.
-Island living on Ambergris Caye is tourist-priced; the mainland is more affordable.
-Banking is isolated due to international de-risking, which creates real headaches for international transfers.
-Hurricane risk is real.
+The QRP is most commonly used by retirees: zero tax on all income, with minimum income requirements of $2,000/month.
+Cost of living is commonly reported at $1,200–$2,000/month.
+Ambergris Caye is at tourist pricing; the mainland is materially cheaper.
+Banking access is constrained by international de-risking trends, complicating cross-border transfers.
+Hurricane risk is significant.

 7. Hong Kong — Asia's Territorial Powerhouse